palinf/readsb-mongodb/README.md

 ### mongo-express
 You may wish to use mongo-express for database operations.
 Uncomment the container part in docker-compose.yaml

+### examples.py
+Some examples of simple request are shown:

+1. Get the last flight in database
+2. Get the 10 last flights without adbs_data (locations) field.
+3. Get the last 10 records, outputing "callsign", "hex", and counting the amount of "adsb_data".
+4. Get the flights, within a user defined fence.

 ## Alternate ways